EuroSTAR Conference

-The EuroSTAR Conference is the premier and largest gathering of European software testing professionals.
-The 2023 EuroSTAR Software Testing Conference will take place at Antwerp Zoo, Belgium, 13-16 June 2023.
+The EuroSTAR Conference is the largest gathering of European software testing professionals.
+The 2024 EuroSTAR Software Testing Conference will take place at Stockholmsmässan, Sweden, 11-14 June 2024.

 History of EuroSTAR Software Testing

 The first EuroSTAR conference took place in London in October 1993 as a sister conference of (US-based) STAR Conferences organised by William C. Hetzel and Gelperin in conjunction with the British Computer Society.

 EuroSTAR stands for European Software Testing Analysis & Review.

+EuroSTAR is the longest running and largest European software testing and quality assurance conference that takes place in a different European city each year.